mdetools/mdetools19/challengeproblem.md

 ## Supported Commands
 Several commands are provided for control and observation which can be used by sending a message to the corresponding TCP port.
-Each message is an ASCII string.
-The format of a control message is `"Rover,"+commandID([command Parameter]*)`.
-For example, there is a `brake` command that accepts one integer parameter, so sending the string  `"Rover,brake(2)"` will invoke the brake command with parameter 2 and result in the brake being applied to all wheels with a power of 2%.
-Observation messages are simpler and consist only of one of four strings (`"posx"`, `"posz"`, `"dist"`, and `"ready"`).
-Three of these return a string containing a real indicating the x position, the y position, or the distance of the leader rover, respectively.
+Each message is an ASCII string starting with `"Rover"` followed by a comma, the name of the command and a parameter list.
+The parameters are enclosed in parentheses and separated by commas.
+The number of parameters ranges between zeros and two.
+For example, the `brake` command accepts one integer parameter, so sending the string  `"Rover,brake(2)"` will invoke the brake command with parameter 2 and result in the brake being applied to all wheels with a power of 2%.
+Two commands are available to determine the position of the `leader`.
+These commands take no parameters and are also sent in a string.
+For instance, sending the message `"Leader,GPS()"` to the observation port will result in a return message `"Leader,\<posx\>,\<posz\>;", i.e., a string `"Leader"` followed by two Real numbers (type double) indicating the x and z coordinates of the leader (since rovers are driving on a flat plane, the y coordinate is always zero and thus omitted).
+The command `ready` starts the simulation.
 Below we describe the supported commands.

 ### Control Commands